Sainsburys/dtp-be-graphql/README.md

 - Title
 - Year of release
-- Director's name
+- A link to the IMDB page
-- Length
+- How long the film is
 - ID

 ### You could also add support, if you have time, for: